Socialism: Self-managed economy

 A self-managed, decentralised economy is based on autonomous self-regulating economic units and a decentralised mechanism of resource allocation and decision-making.
 This model has found support in notable classical and neoclassical economists including Alfred Marshall, John Stuart Mill and Jaroslav Vanek.
 There are numerous variations of self-management, including labour-managed firms and worker-managed firms.
 The goals of self-management are to eliminate exploitation and reduce alienation.
 Guild socialism is a political movement advocating workers' control of industry through the medium of trade-related guilds "in an implied contractual relationship with the public".
 It originated in the United Kingdom and was at its most influential in the first quarter of the 20th century.
 It was strongly associated with G. D. H. Cole and influenced by the ideas of William Morris.

 One such system is the cooperative economy, a largely free market economy in which workers manage the firms and democratically determine remuneration levels and labour divisions.
 Productive resources would be legally owned by the cooperative and rented to the workers, who would enjoy usufruct rights.
 Another form of decentralised planning is the use of cybernetics, or the use of computers to manage the allocation of economic inputs.
 The socialist-run government of Salvador Allende in Chile experimented with Project Cybersyn, a real-time information bridge between the government, state enterprises and consumers.
+This had been preceded by similar efforts to introduce a form of cybernetic economic planning as seen with the proposed OGAS system in the Soviet Union.
+The OGAS project was conceived to oversee a nationwide information network but was never implemented due to conflicting, bureaucratic interests.
 Another, more recent variant is participatory economics, wherein the economy is planned by decentralised councils of workers and consumers.
 Workers would be remunerated solely according to effort and sacrifice, so that those engaged in dangerous, uncomfortable and strenuous work would receive the highest incomes and could thereby work less.
 A contemporary model for a self-managed, non-market socialism is Pat Devine's model of negotiated coordination.
 Negotiated coordination is based upon social ownership by those affected by the use of the assets involved, with decisions made by those at the most localised level of production.